simongarland/csvguess/README.md

 # csvguess
-utilities for loading CSVs

-guess CSV loadstrings by inspecting the data, and after tweaking the column definitions.
-Generate a loader script (csvguess.q) or simply load the data (csvutil.q)
+two scripts for loading CSVs by guessing CSV loadstrings after inspecting the data.
+After tweaking the column definitions you can generate a loader script (csvguess.q) or simply manipulate the guessed types and load the data (csvutil.q)

 see: https://code.kx.com/q/ref/file-text/ for the vanilla CSV loading primitives.